 Please respond to the IA 96 Notice of Experience Rating (or Benefit Reimbursement Charges) within 30 days of the Notice to indicate the correct number of hours the claimant worked for each week that is incorrect on the notice.Write:

 Albany, NY 12212-5130

-If the claimant worked less than four days and earned $504 or less per week, then the claimant would still be eligible for partial benefits.
+If the claimant worked between 11-30 hours and earned $504 or less per week, then the claimant would still be eligible for partial benefits.

 |Does the "week ending" notation mean period of employment or unemployment?||It means unemployment.
 For UI purposes, a week begins on Monday and ends on Sunday.|